esilver0/CATT/sslstrip-experiment.md

 screen sslstrip -l 10000
 ```

-to again redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy .
+to again redirect traffic from port 80 to port 1000 and restart the SSL stripping proxy.

+Wait a minute for SSLstrip to reconfigure.
 In the Firefox window where NoVNC is running, visit

 http://nyu.edu